> Skip to content

 In a follow-up to the 'spellbinding' Nightwalking, John Lewis-Stempel ventures out into Britain's wildest landscapes in search of a sky full of stars.

-At night the senses become reordered.
-Hearing becomes privileged over vision, and we edge forward arms outstretched, feeling our way through the inky blackness.
-It is after dark that the human being becomes more ‘animal’, more sensitive to Nature.
-But the lights of the modern world have obliterated any meaningful connection to the night.
+Hearing, touch, smell are privileged over vision.
+It is after dark that we humans become more sensitive to nature, more ‘animal’.
+But the lights of the modern world are obliterating any meaningful connection to the night.
 We have lost touch with its wonders as well as its terrors.

 • Published: 6 December 2025